4th Battalion, Queen's Royal Regiment (West Surrey): Memorials

 A pair of brass plaques in the entrance to Croydon Town Hall list the names of 103 residents of the town who served in the Second Boer War with 1st VB The Queen's.
-A wooden panel was set up in the foyer of the town hall in 1953, which gives a potted history of the battalion including its changes of title, battle honours, and service during World War II.
+A wooden panel was set up in the foyer of the town hall in 1953, which gives a potted history of the battalion including its changes of title, battle honours, and service during the Second World War.

 A war memorial to 4th Queens in the form of a carved oak screen was erected in 1922 in Croydon Parish Church (Croydon Minster since 2011), and the King's Colours of the 2/4th and 3/4th Bns were laid up there during the dedication on 22 November 1922.
 The old Regimental colours of the 4th Queen's were also laid up in the church on 5 April 1964.